Rustring/ObsidianMenu/README.md

 ## Description

 My very own modificaion of GDMegaOverlay.
-Currently supports Geometry Dash 2.204
+Currently supports Geometry Dash 2.204 (2.206 Is **NOT** supported right now, you need to use Geode with 2.204 for this to work)

 ![Menu screen](/img/screen.png)